3d-motion-magnification/3d-motion-mag/README.md

 ```

 ---
-The code base is adapted from [__K-Planes: Explicit Radiance Fields in Space, Time, and Appearance__](https://sarafridov.github.io/K-Planes), and redistributed under the [BSD 3-clause license](LICENSE).
+The code base is adapted from [K-Planes: Explicit Radiance Fields in Space, Time, and Appearance](https://sarafridov.github.io/K-Planes) and redistributed under the [BSD 3-clause license](LICENSE).